Heather Locklear’s Daughter, Ava, Posts Steamy Makeout Pic In A Bikini

 However, the famous daughter is already making a name for herself.
 The stunner has won modeling contracts with two different swimsuit lines: Baes and Bikinis as well as 138 Water, per Heavy.

 It’s easy to see why swimsuit companies would want Ava as their model as she sizzled in the white bikini in a recent post.
 In the picture, her white bikini bottoms are high cut enough to give the camera a great view of her pert posterior.
-Her top is a matching color, the set seems to be made of a thick knit material.
+Her top is a matching color and the set seems to be made of a thick knit material.
 Ava is posed making out with her hunky boyfriend, and her blonde hair is windblown as she leans into her man.

 Meanwhile, boyfriend Tyler Farrar, a Loyola Marymount University student, rocks a pair of light blue swim trunks that play beautifully off the aqua waters of the ocean and clear blue sky.